ptsvyatkov/ptsvyatkov.github.io/README.md

 Before beginning with the development, interviews with experts on the topic were conducted, from which functional and non-functional requirements were outlined.
 According to these a prototype was created and heuristically evaluated by German and Bulgarian users.

-The Tourjourney applicatiion is created using the MERN (MongoDB, Express, React, Node.js) stack.
-React-i18next was utilized in order to internationalize the web application for German and Bulgarian as well as English as a fallback language.
+The Tourjourney applicatiion is created using the MERN (MongoDB, Express, React, Node.js) stack. <br> React-i18next was utilized in order to internationalize the web application for German and Bulgarian as well as English as a fallback language.

 ### Getting started
 - Clone the repository on your machine